 - whistle-blower channels to report misconduct or infractions;

 - an internal investigation system that preserves the rights of the individuals under investigation and imposes effective sanctions;

 - third-party due diligence policies;

 Many of the elements above are similar to the obligations for obliged subjects under the AML Law.

-Due to the very recent enactment of Law No. 27,401 we have not yet seen any specific precedents, and, therefore, it is difficult to anticipate how the judges will measure the existence of an adequate compliance programme and, most importantly, what kind of specific preventive measures would be required by courts to decide what sanctions to apply.
+Owing to the relatively recent enactment of Law No. 27,401 we have not yet seen any specific precedents, and therefore it is difficult to anticipate how judges will measure the existence of an adequate compliance programme and, most importantly, what kind of specific preventive measures would be required by courts to decide what sanctions to apply.

 Outlook and conclusions